- exfoliate weekly (at most) to remove dead skin cells and keep skin smooth

 Pitta consists of the element fire and is characterised by qualities such as slightly oily, hot, light and liquid.
-These qualities translate into things like, abundant sweet, prone to diarrhoea, sun sensitivity and anger.
+These qualities may translate into things like, abundant sweat, prone to diarrhoea, sun sensitivity and anger.

 Pitta types generally have a medium build, with good muscle mass.
 They often have fair skin and blue or grey eyes.
-Pitta tend to be motivated people and are quite determined.
+Pitta people tend to be highly motivated, intelligent and determined.

 Imbalanced or aggrevated Pitta